How to make a digital escape room for the classroom

 5. Develop the backstory

 Online generators exist for fake text messages or fake newspapers, which work great for building a backstory.
 The backstory provides students with context and a framework for the escape room.
-Just like any story, you want to establish the setting, the characters, the goals, the potential obstacles the players will face, and the consequence of failure.
+Just like any story, you want to establish the setting, the characters, the goals, the potential obstacles the players will face, and the consequences of failure.

-For my most recent escape rooms, I have utilized ChatGPT for the draft of the backstory.
+For my most recent classroom escape rooms, I have utilized ChatGPT for the draft of the backstory.
 I ask ChatGPT to generate a backstory that includes certain people, places, and any key vocabulary I want to include.
 You can also specify the audience and the desired length.
 The bot produces a solid start for an engaging story.
 I edit it slightly to align with the end goals of the escape room and provide a hint on where students should start looking for clues.

 6. Combine all of these elements into the escape room